-Every invention builds from previous knowledge.
-All you need to do to be inventive is to know how to use previous knowledge to spark new ideas.
-You need to learn the “templates” for inventive processes.
+Every invention builds on previous knowledge.
+All you need to do to be inventive is to know how to use prior knowledge to spark new ideas.
+You need to learn the “templates” for innovative processes.

 The easiest types of inventions to come up with are combinations.
 Think of two things that typically go together and combine them.

 You tend to keep a clock and a radio on your nightstand?
 Clock-radio.
 You tend to keep a clock and a lamp on your nightstand?
 Clock-lamp.
-Or how about just combine the entire nightstand itself with a clock and light?
+Or how about just combine the entire nightstand itself with a clock, radio, and light?

 Whenever you find yourself bringing two separate tools to do one task, think about how they might be combined.